SonarSource/sonar-plugin-api/docs/influencing-extensions-execution-order.md

 By default, extensions within each Phase are executed in a random order; this means that from one execution to another, the order is not guaranteed.

-The order of execution can be enforced by explicitly marking the dependency between extentions using the `@DependedUpon` and `@DependsUpon` annotations:
+The order of execution can be enforced by explicitly marking the dependency between extensions using the `@DependedUpon` and `@DependsUpon` annotations:

 ```